MMK21Hub/statsapp/README.md

 ## Features

-- Accepts either a single chat export as input, or multiple chat exports taken at different times (because WhatsApp limits the number of messages included in a single export)
-- Tested with United Kingdom localization, and supports 12-hour or 24-hour time.
-If your phone is set to a different locale then your results may vary (feel free to open an issue!)

 ### Input

 The program accepts a `.txt` file that contains a chat history export from WhatsApp.
+This is known as single-file mode.

-Alternatively, you can provide a folder of chat exports taken at different times.
+Alternatively, you can provide a folder of chat exports taken at different times, known as folder mode.
 This is essential for long chat histories (1 year+) because WhatsApp limits the number of messages included in a single export.

 ### Processing

 WhatsApp formats dates and times in the export based on your phone's localization settings.
 StatsApp has been tested with the United Kingdom locale, and can handle either 12-hour or 24-hour time.
 If the program fails to parse an export from your phone, please open an issue so that we can add support for your locale!

-In addition, WhatsApp uses contact names to identify message authors.
+In addition, WhatsApp uses contact names (as they are at time of export) to identify message authors.
+Since contact names can change over time, when using folder mode, different exports may use different contact names.
+To remedy this, a configuration file is supported, which allows linking different contact names (identified using a regex) to a single canonical name.

 ## Diagrams